I didn’t realize the truth of the saying that it takes a village to raise a child until I moved back to Birmingham in 2006.

 Maybe you’re like me and your mother is no longer here.
 I challenge you to look around at the people God has placed in your path to help you on your journey.
 It might not be a biological connection or a big group like what I have, but I believe there is someone.

 We can’t take these people’s presence for granted.
-It’s so easy to get sad on Mother’s Day because my momma isn’t here, but I realized this weekend as I celebrated Mother’s Day with my aunts, cousins and grandma at our annual get-together that I am so blessed to have these amazing, strong women in my life.
+It’s so easy to get sad on Mother’s Day because my momma isn’t here, but I realized after watching the Procter and Gamble’s Mother’s Day video (included below) last week and celebrating with my aunts, cousins and grandma at our annual get-together on Saturday that I am so blessed to have these amazing, strong women in my life.
 I just wanted to say publicly, thank you.
 I wouldn’t be the woman or the momma I am today without you.